gsthr logo

 Smoking in United Arab Emirates

-In the United Arab Emirates, the prevalence of tobacco smoking among adults aged 15 years and older was estimated at 11.7% as of 2022.
-The gender-specific prevalence rates indicate a significant discrepancy, with males exhibiting a higher prevalence at 15.5%, compared to females at 2.5%.
-This data reflects a decrease from earlier figures in 2019, where the overall smoking prevalence was 14.7%, with males at 29% and females at 0.5%.
-In terms of the population size, there were approximately 992,805 tobacco smokers in 2022, a decline from 1,214,070 in 2019.
+In the United Arab Emirates, the current prevalence of tobacco smoking among adults aged 15 years and older was estimated to be 11.1% as of 2024.
+The prevalence rates based on gender in the same year indicate a significant discrepancy, with males exhibiting a higher prevalence of 15.5%, compared to a prevalence of 2.6% among females.
+These data reflect a decrease from earlier figures in 2019, where the overall smoking prevalence was 14.7%, with a prevalence of 29% among males and 0.5% among females.
+In terms of number of smokers, there were approximately one million tobacco smokers in 2024, which shows a decline from 1,2 million smokers in 2019.
 The adult daily tobacco smoking prevalence in 2018 was estimated to be 8%, with 13.9% among males and 2% among females.
-The impact of smoking on public health is underscored by mortality data from 2021, which recorded 1,693 smoking-related deaths, constituting 8.45% of all deaths.
-The gender distribution of these deaths was notably skewed, with 1,479 male deaths (10.23% of male deaths) and 214 female deaths (3.86% of female deaths) attributable to tobacco smoking.
-This information provides a detailed overview of the tobacco smoking trends and their mortalities in the United Arab Emirates, highlighting the ongoing public health challenges associated with tobacco smoking.
+The impact of smoking on public health is reflected by mortality data from 2021, which recorded 1,693 smoking-related deaths, constituting 8.45% of all deaths in the country.
+The gender distribution of these deaths was notably skewed, with 1,479 male deaths (10.23% of male deaths) and 214 female deaths (3.86% of female deaths).
+These data provide a detailed overview of the tobacco smoking prevalence and their mortalities in the United Arab Emirates, highlighting the ongoing public health challenges associated with tobacco smoking.

 Read articles from United Arab Emirates